-&lt;sup>4 This is defined as coursework that is submitted before the final week of teaching for that module.
+This is defined as coursework that is submitted before Week 11 of the given term.

 &lt;sup>5 Final year projects and dissertations are exempt from this requirement.
 Coursework submitted in the summer term does not need to meet this requirement, however, feedback on these submissions must be released when the summer term ends.